Park reopens access to restrooms, African American Monument, USS Cairo - The Vicksburg Post

 The Vicksburg National Military Park has reopened access to the outdoor area of the USS Cairo, the African American Monument and the restrooms at the Cairo and the Visitor Center, park officials said.

-According to information from the park, access was reopened May 1.
+Access was reopened May 1.
 The restrooms, the Cairo and its museum and the Visitor Center were closed in March 2020 out of concern for COVID-19.
 Officials said the Cairo Museum and the Visitor Center presently remain closed.

-Park officials said plans to re-open the Visitor Center are tentatively set for later in May in collaboration with the National Park Services’ non-profit partners, America’s National Parks, and the Friends of Vicksburg National Military Park and Campaign.
+Park officials said plans to re-open the Visitor Center are tentatively set for later in May in collaboration with the National Park Services’ non-profit partners, America’s National Parks and the Friends of Vicksburg National Military Park and Campaign.
 The park has hired five seasonal park rangers and three interns who will join the park in May to support a continued increase in visitor services for the public.

 Access to the African American Monument had been closed from the storm damage of early 2020.
 The park has reopened the section of Grant Avenue from Union Avenue to the African American Monument for all vehicles.

 Cars will be able to turn around at the Monument and follow Grant Avenue back to Union Avenue and then turn onto Graveyard Road to continue on the tour road.
-Buses and RVs will need to continue on Grant Avenue and exit out onto Sherman Avenue, where they will be able to turn around and re-enter the park to follow Grant Avenue back to Union Avenue and then turn onto Graveyard Road to continue on the tour road.
+Buses and RVs will need to continue on Grant Avenue and exit onto Sherman Avenue, where they will be able to turn around and re-enter the park to follow Grant Avenue back to Union Avenue and then turn onto Graveyard Road to continue on the tour.

 North Union Avenue and Grant Circle remain closed to vehicles and pedestrians.